Yorkshire football team: First official Yorkshire international team

 In their first official fixture Yorkshire battled to a 1–1 draw versus Ellan Vannin (the Isle of Man), in a CONIFA friendly, in front of a capacity crowd at the Yorkshire NuBuilds Stadium, in Fitzwilliam.
 Jordan Coduri became Yorkshire's first ever goalscorer, with his strike to equalise the game.
 After an initial flurry of fixtures Yorkshire's progress was interrupted by the outbreak of the COVID-19 pandemic, with future fixtures against Chagos Islands and Panjab both postponed, then cancelled.
 Around this time the YIFA association, which had initially created the Yorkshire football team, and many of its original committee and management structure were disbanded, with key figures from the team's coaching staff taking on responsibility for overseeing the team, without an association structure.
 This new management committee led to the deletion of all YIFA social media accounts, the team and association's official website and the disbanding of the official supporter's club structure, with the loss of thousands of subscribers and followers, and national media interest in the team waned.

 Yorkshire's new management committee made the decision to apply for membership of the World Unity Football Alliance and for a short while were members of CONIFA and WUFA simultaneously.
 The team did not play again until October 2021, when it defeated Kashmir.
-In June 2022 Head Coach Ryan Farrell stepped down from his position with YIFA, to concentrarte on his professional domestic duties with captain Paddy McGuire announced as his replacement.
+In June 2022 Head Coach Ryan Farrell stepped down from his position with YIFA, to concentrate on his professional domestic duties with captain Paddy McGuire announced as his replacement.
 Later the same month Halifax Town's Assistant Manager Andy Cooper was announced as an addition to the coaching team, bringing a wealth of experience from his time as Leeds United's U23 Manager.